 Medical Marijuana showed positive results when treating patients with PTSD.
 The most common treatment for PTSD is psychotherapy and medication, often combined.
 As an alternative to the medication, many patients are looking for treating their symptoms with Cannabis.

 The respected Israeli neuroscientist Raphael Mechoulam in recent studies discovered in his experience with mice that cannabis affected the animal’s memory.
 More specifically, memory extinction, the normal and healthy process of removing associations from stimuli.
 The mice have been administered with an electric shock.
 After the noise appears alone for some days, the mice with cannabis system forgot about the shock noise.
 Others without the cannabinoid system continued to cringe indefinitely at the noises.
-By that, Dr. Mechoulam concluded that cannabis could help patients with PTSD, who would gradually stop responding to the association between the stimuli and traumatic situation that happened.
+By that, Dr. Mechoulam concluded that cannabis could help patients with PTSD, who would gradually stop responding to the association between the stimuli and traumatic situations that may have happened.

 The doctor’s opinion varies a lot.
 An addiction psychiatrist in private practice, Dr. Edward Gogek believes that people are just pretending to use marijuana as a treatment.
 “You are talking about giving an addictive drug to people with substance-abuse disorders” said Gogek.
 He believes in other approaches to treating PTSD and other conditions.
-But Dr. Sue Sisley, an internist in private practice and assistant professor of psychiatry and internal medicine at the University of Arizona, says veterans only go after a cannabis treatment when the conventional medicine doesn’t help.
+But Dr. Sue Sisley, an internist in private practice and assistant professor of psychiatry and internal medicine at the University of Arizona, says veterans only go after a cannabis treatment when conventional medicine doesn’t help.

-There is a constant struggle between veterans and VA.
+There is a constant struggle between veterans and the VA.
 Since medical treatment is not cheap in the U.S. and all they have is VA.
-The number of veterans who seek for a disability compensation for PTSD has increased nearly 80%, which took VA to provide more than $4 billion in compensation.
-The number of people approving and looking for a medical marijuana treatment to alleviate PTSD symptoms is growing, especially because the community is finally knowing the benefits of cannabis for in numerous treatments.
+The number of veterans who seek a disability compensation for PTSD has increased by nearly 80%, which took VA to provide more than $4 billion in compensation.
+The number of people approving and looking for a medical marijuana treatment to alleviate PTSD symptoms is growing, especially because the community is finally knowing the benefits of cannabis for numerous of treatments.Return to All Conditions